To mark International Equal Pay Day on Thursday 18 September 2025, we launched our latest findings on the gender pay gap in education.

 NAHT’s Women’s network

-In November 2024, NAHT launched our Women’s Network to shape the union's work in tackling the exact same injustices displayed here.
-If you would like to get involved in our work to tackle the gender inequality, please join our Women’s Network
+In November 2024, NAHT launched a Women’s Network to shape the union's work in tackling the exact same injustices displayed here.
+If you would like to get involved in our work to tackle gender inequality, please join our Women’s Network.

 Our report Closing the Gender Pay Gap in Education: A leadership imperative